Coast to Coast Copper Trail

 Portreath, United Kingdom • 23 May 2026

-The Coast to Coast Copper Trail is scheduled for Saturday 23 May 2026.
-It is a trail run across Cornwall from Portreath on the north coast to Devoran Quay on the south coast, covering approximately 11.5 miles.
-The route is waymarked and follows two historic transport routes first opened in 1812.
+The Coast to Coast Copper Trail takes place on Saturday 23 May 2026.
+It is a way marked trail run of approximately 11.5 miles that crosses Cornwall from Portreath on the north coast to Devoran Quay on the south coast.

 Race information